Skip to content

 → File descriptor set

-File descriptor set → tonic_build → Service traits
+File descriptor set → tonic_build → Server traits/stubs

 → Uses extern_path to reference Pass 1 types